ereish64/file-to-video-converter/README.md

 If you encouter a problem with the code, submit a issue to the git repository and i will awnser as soon as i can.

 # How to help
-Convert-file.cpp has some kind of tiny memory leak and i can't find out what's causing it.
-If you can find out what is causing it, please let me know!

-I might add multithreading in the future.
+I would like to add multithreading sometime in the future.